 I am an Assistant Professor in the Computer Science and Engineering Department at the University of South Florida.
 My research focuses on behavioral biometric authentication and applications of ubiquitous sensing.
-Within the department, I lead the Cyber Identity and Behavior Research Lab (CIBER).
-My group uses applied machine learning and mixed method research design for exploring applications of low-cost sensors for cyber security and physical and mental well-being.
-Research related to cyber security includes continuous authentication for IoT systems, with a specific emphasis on smartphone technology.
-Research related to well-being are collaborative efforts, involving enhancement of mental health services by inferring emotional and social contexts from mobile sensors and measuring physical phenomena such as synchronization within human dyads.
+I lead the Cyber Identity and Behavior Research Lab (CIBeR).
+My group uses applied machine learning and mixed method research design for exploring applications of low-cost sensors for cyber security, biometric recognition, and healthcare applications.
+Research related to cyber security includes continuous authentication for IoT systems, with a particular emphasis on mobile sensors.
+Many efforts are collaborative, involving enhancement of mental health services by inferring emotional and social contexts from mobile sensors and measuring physical phenomena such as synchronization within human dyads.